nirmpate/obscurify3/blog/the-vastness-and-melancholy-of-space-tunes.md

 instagram: whiskey_pharroah
 facebook:
 twitter:
-imgCredit: Shawn Marie Hardy
+caption: Photo credit Shawn Marie Hardy
-tags: music-review, opinion
+tags: philosophy, meta
 ---

 # An intricate, swirling feeling that we can all relate to, yet struggle to communicate;